Frequently Asked Questions

 - Answer: A key feature of the flexible scheduling approach followed at the ESO Observatories is that Service Mode Programmes do not have definite dates assigned to them.
 Rather, they are executed according to the external observing conditions, some of which are unpredictable, like the sky transparency or the seeing.
 Only in this way it is possible to ensure that each of the many programmes approved every semester in Service Mode is executed under the conditions that are necessary for its scientific goals.The Principle Investigators and their Phase 2 and/or data delgate(s) can subscribe to receive e-mail notification whenever one of their OBs has been executed.
 To subscribe login to the (Garching Night Log Tool) gNLT overview page using your User Portal credentials.

-ESO has communicated me the allocation of time to my run, but only in class C. Is it worth it to prepare any Phase 2 material at all?Answer:Yes!
+ESO has informed me of the allocation of time to my run, but only in class C. Is it worth it to prepare any Phase 2 material at all?Answer:Yes!
 ESO selects class C programmes from those that did not get a high enough rating to be above the time allocation cutoff line, but whose constraints made them schedulable under a very wide range of conditions (i.e., in intervals of bad seeing, with moon, or under poor sky transparency conditions).
 Higher rated runs normally have more stringent constraints and, when the conditions are below average, only class C runs may be executable.
 Due to the high pressure factor at ESO telescopes, the scientific quality of class C runs is normally still very high, and experience shows that Service Mode class C programmes, which would not have been scheduled in classical Visitor Mode, have produced very valuable scientific results.

 - Answer: Nothing.
 A special data quick-release process is in place and you should be contacted with instructions about how to retrieve your data as soon as they are available, usually the next working day.